-The Arkansas District Export Council (ArDEC) has been a key resource serving the businesses within our state for over 40 years.
+The Arkansas District Export Council (ARDEC) has been a key resource serving the businesses within our state for over 40 years.

 —-

-The ArDEC was established in 1978 as one of over 60 District Export Councils (DECs) nationwide, whose members are appointed by the Secretary of Commerce, to promote and support international trade activities and awareness throughout the State of Arkansas, through their cooperation and support of the U.S. Export Assistance Center.
+The ARDECÂ was established in 1978 as one of over 60 District Export Councils (DECs) nationwide, to promote and support international trade activities and awareness throughout the State of Arkansas, through their cooperation and support of the U.S. Export Assistance Center.

-Composed of leaders from the Arkansas business community the ArDEC represents a wide range of business, government, and academic organizations whose knowledge of international business provides a critical source of professional advice and support for Arkansas firms.
+Composed of leaders from the Arkansas business community the ARDEC represents a wide range of business, government, and academic organizations whose knowledge of international business provides a critical source of professional advice and support for Arkansas firms.Â

-Since its establishment, ArDEC, a not-for-profit corporation, has been in the forefront of Arkansas business community to provide advice and counsel about foreign markets, effective and innovative market strategies, and to conduct and participate in export education workshops and seminars throughout the State.
-This tradition of offering export education continues today.
-The ArDEC’s focus on promoting the impact of international trade on State and local economies by serving as speakers at local export promotion programs and highlighting the efforts of successful Arkansas exporters underscores the ArDEC members’ commitment and dedication to this mission.
+Since its establishment, ARDEC, a not-for-profit corporation, has been in the forefront of Arkansas business community to provide advice and counsel about foreign markets, effective and innovative market strategies, and to conduct and participate in export education.
+This tradition of offering export education continues today in the form of monthly webinars.
+The ARDEC’s focus on promoting the impact of international trade on State and local economies by serving as speakers at local export promotion programs and highlighting the efforts of successful Arkansas exporters underscores the ARDEC members’ commitment and dedication to this mission.Â

 In May 2010, the Arkansas District Export Council, in close cooperation with the Office of the Governor and the Arkansas Economic Development Commission, successfully launched the first ever Arkansas Governor’s Awards for Excellence in Global Trade that recognized the global trade successes of four Arkansas companies.
+This Award ceremony has continued for the past 15 years, uninterrupted except for the pandemic year of 2020.

 In August 2010, the ArDEC organized a highly successful Arkansas Exporters Roundtable Business Luncheon, at the Clinton Center, in honor of visiting Under Secretary for International Trade Francisco Sanchez’s visit to Arkansas to promote President Obama’s National Export Initiative.
 The Roundtable, with some 30 Arkansas exporters, provided the most effective forum to share the critical issues/opportunities facing Arkansas exporters with the Under Secretary.